Click image to enlarge

-An eating disorder is a serious mental illness.
-It is not a phase and it will not be resolved without treatment and support.
-Regardless of the age of a person at the time their eating disorder begins, there is often a considerable period of time between onset and treatment; an average of approximately 4 years between the start of disordered eating behaviours and first treatment.
+Regardless of the age of onset, there is often a considerable period of time between onset and treatment; an average of approximately 4 years between the start of disordered eating behaviours and first treatment.
 The person may also see a number of healthcare professionals before receiving a correct diagnosis.
 A reduction of this delay can result in improved health and quality of life.
 Evidence shows that early diagnosis and intervention can greatly reduce the duration and severity of an eating disorder.
 It is therefore vital to seek professional help at the earliest possible time

 Myth #4: Families, particularly parents, are to blame for eating disorders